lexopez/pizza-menu_reactjs/README.md

 - A short menu introduction
 - A list of menu items with images, descriptions, and prices

-Each menu item is rendered dynamically using React components, following best practices for component composition and separation of concerns.

 ---

 ## 🛠️ Tech Stack